Updated June 8, 2023

-If you need to generate individual polygons, you can make use of this option called create the polygon.
+You can use this option to create the Polygon if you need to generate individual polygons.
 You can create new polygons by inserting vertexes from the scene view.

 This tool lets the user push and pull geometry.
-The standard-setting by default has the maximum deformation amount at the centre of the push/pull.
-The amount decreases away from the centre.
-Based on your needs, you can set the level of deformation to create different types of effects.
-This tool can be used in polygon, NURBS, arches, particles or any items with components.
+The standard setting, by default, has the maximum deformation amount at the center of the push/pull.
+The amount decreases away from the center.
+You can set the deformation level to create different effects based on your needs.
+You can use this tool in polygons, NURBS, arches, particles, or any component items.

-This tool can be used to modify the building history of a process or the qualities attributed to an object.
+You can use this tool to modify the building history of a process or attribute qualities to an object.
 It is used to know about the input node of a created item.
 There will be multiple manipulators accessible at a time.
 It is an effective way to know the construction history of a particular object you need to work on.

-In this article, we have discussed the useful tools available in Maya to create objects and characters with the desired features.
-If you are a beginner in Maya, it is recommended to use each tool one by one and know its features better.
+This article has discussed the useful tools available in Maya to create objects and characters with the desired features.
+If you are a beginner in Maya, using each tool individually and knowing its features better is recommended.
 Depending on the nature of the work, the usage of tools varies.
-Pick the tool that is most relevant in creating the required effects and properties.
-You can additionally refer to online tutorials and resources if you need any further information or help with any of the Maya tools.
+Pick the most relevant tool for creating the required effects and properties.
+You can also refer to online tutorials and resources for further information or help with any Maya tool.

-This has been a guide to the Maya Tools.
-Here we discussed the Concept and Some of the top tools of Maya needed for Modeling.
-You can also go through our other Suggested Articles to learn more –
+This has been a guide to Maya Tools.
+Here we discuss the basic concept and the top tools of Maya needed for modeling.
+You can also go through our other suggested articles to learn more –